Warsaw Airport

 VAT Refunds - (6am to 10pm) Not from around here? ('here' = EU) talk to these guys about giving you some money back!

-Transferring straight to Krakow
+Transferring to rail

 OK.
 That about wraps up the basics for Warsaw's Frederic Chopin Airport.
 If you need more specific info you might want to check out the airport’s official site.
 Read about Krakow Airport on our sister site.
 Meanwhile, if there is something else you were looking for on this page but didn't find, please let us know!